 The home will provide a high standard of living and communal accommodation utilising traditional materials in relation to the existing style within the site and the surroundings.

 The quality of architectural design with distinctive elevations and landscaped gardens, the high standard of accommodation with a wide array of facilities and services, all will contribute to enabling the proposed new home to become a prime example of collective living and care for the elderly.

-The studies that have been completed have demonstrated that the proposed development will not have any adverse impacts on the landscape, ecology, drainage infrastructure, or lead to an increase risk of flooding.
+The studies that have been completed have demonstrated that the proposed development will not have any adverse impacts on the landscape, ecology, drainage infrastructure, or lead to an increased risk of flooding.

 The proposals for the new Southlands Care Home will ensure that not only will the accommodation be up to and beyond current standards and expectations, but a sort after, bespoke and high-quality care facility for older people and as such will remain a valuable asset for the residents of Sittingbourne in the future.